 Ok.
 It’s bedtime.
 You know the drill.
-Homework is being wrapped up, teeth are being brushed, the next day’s school clothes are being chosen, lost books are being retrieved, that last text message is being sent.
+Homework is being wrapped up; teeth are being brushed; the next day’s school clothes are being chosen, lost books are being retrieved, and that last text message is being sent.

 And everybody is calmly taking care of their business as you supervise from your easy chair, right?
 NOT!

 Bedtime is chaos.
 Getting off to school is chaos.
 Doing homework and making dinner is chaos.
 Your life is chaos.

 Sometimes it’s hard to stay patient in the middle of it all.